Person Centred Software's electronic evidence of care has helped Oaktree Court enhance its service to benefit staff, residents, and families.

 Carers want to spend their time caring.
 Improving the lives of those they look after is the reason they do their job.
 But when constant administration and inefficient processes get in the way of carers being able to provide the best possible care, it can really affect the way they feel about their job.

-Oaktree Court in Somerset is part of Majesticare Group and provides accommodation for residents who require nursing and personal care.
+Oaktree Court and provides accommodation for residents who require nursing and personal care.
 Like many care homes, Oaktree Court relied on carers maintaining records for CQC with pen and paper.
 But paperwork was causing them problems.

 The main problem was that filling in paper documents was taking carers away from performing their job, which is primarily to care for residents.

-“We found that the carers have far more time to spend with the residents at the critical times than they ever did before.
-Their level of satisfaction has raised considerably because they now know that every single time they provide care to a resident, they’re able to record it.”
+“We found that the carers have far more time to spend with the residents at the critical times than they ever did before.”

 There was no system in place to keep track of key communications and trends, either.
 With paper it’s hard to maintain and share important information, as documents often need to be shared between departments and updated regularly.